 Here are some golden rules for other consular officers who are tempted to abuse their positions of authority and trust, those “in strategic jobs with no sense of a moral compass.”

 Rule #1: Don’t get too greedy.
 Watch the percentages.
 Make sure your issuance rate is not a blinking red light or a screaming police siren, pun intended.
-Issuance rates of 8.2% and 3.8% at a high fraud post are an engraved invitation to DSS to peek behind the curtain.
+Denial rates of 8.2% and 3.8% at a high fraud post are an engraved invitation to DSS to peek behind the curtain.
 Sestak might as well have tattooed his forehead with this come-on and confession: “Kiss me.
 I’m a visa scam artist.”

 Rule #2: If you’ve followed Rule #1, don’t include too many co-conspirators.
 It’s the converse of “the more the merrier.”
 Each one is a potential liability and likely to end up in an affidavit and a court of law testifying against YOU.
 Squeeze ’em and they’ll spill the beans in a heartbeat.
 (Loyalty does have its limits; self-preservation is what it’s all about.)